opsmatters/newrelic-batch/README.md

 ```
 DashboardManager manager = new DashboardManager("YOUR_API_KEY");
 ```
-To create the dashboards in the dashboard configuration in New Relic:
+To create the dashboards from the dashboard configuration in New Relic:
 ```
 List<Dashboard> created = manager.createDashboards(config.getDashboards());
 ```